GO Transit (Wisconsin): History

 Transit service in Oshkosh began in June 1882 when the Oshkosh Street Railway Company began operating six horse-drawn cars on 4.5 miles of track.
 Over the years, this system was expanded and in 1897, electric streetcars replaced the horse-drawn cars.
 In the 1920's buses began to replace streetcars, and the last streetcar ran on May 31, 1930.
 In 1933, Oshkosh City Lines, Inc. assumed operation of urban buses in Oshkosh and in 1962 City Transit Lines took over operations.

 City-owned Oshkosh Transit Service began in 1978, following the takeover of the struggling private City Transit Lines.
 Nine routes serve the city from Monday through Saturday.
 Since 1999, students at the University of Wisconsin-Oshkosh have been able to ride for free.
-Via Route 10, OTS serves Neenah, Wisconsin and connects with Valley Transit of Appleton, Wisconsin.
+All Oshkosh Area School District students can also ride for free with a WisGo student bus pass.

 The name was changed from the Oshkosh Transit System on September 17, 2012.